iamwpj/iamwpj/resume/src/resume.md

     Logstash, and Kibana cluster.
 I maintained an evaluation deployment of that service for several years as it gained support and traction for the value offered.
-It has been adopted as an integral service and is being integrated into a production lifecycle.
+It has been adopted as an integral service and is being integrated into a production life cycle.
 -   **Network device monitoring automation:** Create a system to automate, import, and expand our service monitoring of network devices.
 The automation was needed to replace a cumbersome manual